anomix-zk/anomix-network/doc-ch3/zkIgnite-cohort3-proposal-683-Anomix-Network.md

 3) Value-added services

-    * case1 - computing outsourcing services: since circuit-compile & witness-calc & proof-gen usually costs much resources(time/cpu/memory) at user clients, 'computing outsourcing services' are provided for a fee for 'Layer2 Tx without privacy requirements' such as transactions generated inside Public Ledger.
+    * case1 - computing outsourcing services: since circuit-compile & witness-calc & proof-gen usually costs much resources(time/cpu/memory) at user clients, 'computing outsourcing services' are provided for a fee for 'Layer2 Tx without privacy requirements'.

     * case2 - Data aggregation and analysis services: Through the deep processing of the public data of layer2 users, high value analysis charts and reports are extracted, and the fees are generated.
 Examples include aggregated reports of on-chain activity for a specific user,